SharePoint/sp-dev-docs/docs/general-development/how-to-create-sharepoint-workflows-using-visual-studio.md

 1. Rename our first sequence ( **Child Sequence 1**) to "Get Item Properties" and name the second sequence to "Get Author Properties".

-    > **Note:**
+    > [!NOTE]
     > Make certain the variable that contains the user ID is scoped to the whole workflow and not just to the sequence we were working on.
 Let's change the scope of the variable now, as shown in Figure 8.

    **Figure 8.
 Changing the scope of variables**